Leonard Cohen’s Antidepressant Medications Joke & His Not At All Funny Depression

 I was 60 years old [when last on tour] — just a kid with a crazy dream.
 Since then I’ve taken a lot of Prozac, Paxil, Wellbutrin, Effexor, Ritalin, Focalin, … I’ve also studied deeply in the philosophies and religions, but cheerfulness kept breaking through.

-The opening moments of this video from the July 17, 2008 London concert is representative:
+The opening moments of this video from the Nokia Theater (Los Angeles) show on April 10, 2009 is representative:

 Feature stories about Leonard Cohen in newspapers and blogs published during the World Tour have almost routinely covered his Zen Buddhist experience and his Jewish background; consequently, most audience members readily grasp the references to religions and philosophies.1

 The significance of the list of antidepressant medications, however, may be less apparent because that part of Cohen’s history seems, with notable exceptions, less frequently mentioned in those recent articles.

 Clearly, someone should do something.
 But who and how?